Krrish (franchise): Dr. Sanjay Mehra

+Sonia Mehra

+Wife of Sanjay Mehra, mother of Rohit, mother-in-law of Nisha, grandmother of Krishna, grandmother-in-law of Priya.

 Dr. Rohit Mehra

 A disabled boy who meets an alien that gives him special abilities.
 He is the main protagonist in Koi Mil Gaya.
 In Krrish 3, he becomes a professional scientist working in a government organization.
-He is the son of Sanjay and Sonia, husband of Nisha, father of Krishna, father-in-law of Priya, and grandfather of Ajay.
+He is the son of Sanjay and Sonia, husband of Nisha, father of Krishna, father-in-law of Priya.

-Sonia Mehra
+Nisha Mehra

-Wife of Sanjay, mother of Rohit, mother-in-law of Nisha, grandmother of Krishna, grandmother-in-law of Priya, and great-grandmother of Ajay.
+Wife of Rohit Mehra, daughter-in-law of Sanjay Mehra and Sonia Mehra, mother of Krishna Mehra, mother-in-law of Priya Mehra.

 Jadoo

 The alien who is accidentally left on Earth for a while and befriends Rohit.
 He was the second protagonist of the first edition named Koi.. mil gaya.
-He played the major role as he gave Rohit special abilities.
-He also gave his own super powers to Rohit.
-Afterwards Rohit became a famous person (scientist).
+He played a major role as he gave Rohit special abilities.
+He also gave his own superpowers to Rohit.
+Afterward, Rohit became a famous scientist.

-Nisha Mehra

-Wife of Rohit, daughter-in-law of Sanjay and Sonia, mother of Krishna, mother-in-law of Priya, and grandmother of Ajay.